microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 + Azure Health Data Services FHIR service instance with patient data (completed in previous challenges)
 + FHIR-Proxy deployed (completed in Challenge-01)
 + Postman installed (completed in Challenge-01)
++ Test data in your FHIR service (completed in Challenge-04, Step 1)

 ## Getting Started
-In this challenge, you will be setting up FHIR-Proxy to perform Consent Opt-Out Filtering for the FHIR service.
+In this challenge, you will be setting up FHIR-Proxy as a FHIR gateway to perform Consent Opt-Out Filtering for the FHIR service.
+This is an example of advanced authorization.
 Additionally, you will be creating a new Postman environment to call the FHIR-Proxy endpoint.

-> Note: Within the 2023 fiscal year, the FHIR-Proxy Function App in its current form will be deprecated.
-The app’s features and functionality will be integrated into Azure Health Data Services FHIR service and other Azure resources.

 ### FHIR-Proxy and FHIR service overview
-In the Azure health data platform, FHIR service and FHIR-Proxy operate as a team.
-FHIR service is at the center of activity, and FHIR-Proxy acts as a pre- and post-processor, selectively filtering FHIR data on the way into and out of the FHIR service.
-Admins can set up FHIR-Proxy to listen to the stream of I/O data and trigger custom workflows based on specific FHIR events.
-FHIR-Proxy also brings enhanced Role-Based Access Control (RBAC) to FHIR service, allowing fine-grained authorization for REST API actions at the FHIR Resource level.
-This also provides a means of Role-Based Consent so that users (i.e., patients) can authorize or deny access to certain FHIR data.
+In the Azure health data platform, FHIR-Proxy acts as a gateway for calls to the FHIR service.
+The FHIR-Proxy is an example of an add-on gateway which enables pre- and post-processors on requests, selectively filtering FHIR data on the way into and out of the FHIR service.
+You can setup FHIR-Proxy as an example to intercept FHIR calls and trigger custom workflows based on specific FHIR requests.
+FHIR-Proxy also enables attribute based access control (ABAC) on top of the FHIR service, allowing fine-grained authorization for REST API actions at the FHIR Resource level.
+This also provides a means of Role-Based Consent so that users (e.g. patients) can authorize or deny access to certain FHIR data.

 Component View of FHIR-Proxy and FHIR service with Postman set up to call the FHIR-Proxy endpoint.

 <img src="./images/Postman_FHIR-Proxy_ARM_template_deploy_AHDS.png" height="528">

-FHIR-Proxy asserts control over I/O data only if its [pre- and/or post-processing modules](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#date-sort-post-processor) have been enabled and configured.
-Otherwise, with no special configuration, API calls made to the FHIR-Proxy endpoint go straight through to the FHIR service, and responses are sent back unfiltered to the remote client app (e.g., Postman).
+FHIR-Proxy asserts control over FHIR requests only if its [pre- and/or post-processing modules](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#date-sort-post-processor) have been enabled and configured.
+Otherwise, with no special configuration, API calls made to the FHIR-Proxy endpoint go straight through to the FHIR service, and responses are sent back unfiltered to the client app (like Postman in our case).

 ## Step 1 - Configure FHIR-Proxy authentication settings
 Before setting up FHIR-Proxy for Consent Opt-Out filtering, you will need to configure FHIR-Proxy authentication to securely connect with the FHIR service.